-Non-executive members of the Board of Directors of Lazard Group, who are the same Non-Executive Directors of Lazard Ltd ("Non-Executive Directors"), receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 31,280, 38,771 and 23,961 DSUs granted during the years ended December 31, 2017, 2016 and 2015, respectively.
+Non-executive members of the Board of Directors ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 31,280, 38,771 and 23,961 DSUs granted during the years ended December 31, 2017, 2016 and 2015, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
-DSUs are convertible into shares of Class A common stock at the time of cessation of service to the Board of Directors.
+DSUs are convertible into shares of Class A common stock at the time of cessation of service to the Board of Directors and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the "treasury stock" method.
 DSUs include a cash dividend participation right equivalent to dividends paid on Class A common stock.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)